eric-ofori/DevOps.io/Capstone_Project_Git/CAPSTONE_PROJECT_GIT.md

 5. Raise a Pull Request (PR) for Morgan's work by doing the following:

    + Creating a pull request from the GitHub Repository
+   + The pull request will be compared and reviewed
      ![Book_Reviews_PR](/Capstone_Project_Git/Images/Book_Reviews_PR.png)

 6. Merge Morgan's work to the main branch by doing the following:

-   + Confirming to merge the pulled content from Morgan's branch into the Main branch
+   + Confirming to merge the pulled content from Morgan's branch into the Main branch if there are no conflicts
      ![Book_Reviews_Merge_1](/Capstone_Project_Git/Images/Book_Reviews_Merge_1.png)

      ![Book_Reviews_Merge_2](/Capstone_Project_Git/Images/Book_Reviews_Merge_2.png)